alexeyvo/libbson/boost.build/readme.txt

 -- to install boost you have to download it.
 Call bootstrap for your system.
 Add boost root into PATH.
 Declare BOOST_ROOT folder.
 That's all. you can call b2 from boost.build folder.

 The main cause why did I do this: I use boost.build for my project.
 And using boost.build is pretty convenient for it.

+GCC -- MINGW -- windows
+For Win32 it could be built with the followint command.
+Pay attention on instruction-set.
+By default boost uses i486 (from 1.55, and i386 before).
+But this instruction set does not support CPU sync primitives
+# b2 toolset=gcc variant=debug threading=multi instruction-set=i686

+For 64 bit architecture use something like (make sure MINGW 64 bit is installed and accessible)
+# b2 toolset=gcc variant=debug threading=multi address-model=64